sibawayhi/perseus/salmone/README.md

-# H. Anthony Salmoné, An Advanced Learner's Arabic-English Dictionary
+# H. Anthony Salmoné, _An Advanced Learner's Arabic-English Dictionary_

-The original files were from the Perseus Project at http://www.perseus.tufts.edu/hopper/collection?collection=Perseus:collection:Arabic
+The original files are from the Perseus Project at http://www.perseus.tufts.edu/hopper/collection?collection=Perseus:collection:Arabic

 # license